 After you choose a question, pick an answer choice (or simply the name of the question if it is not a multiple choice question) and then complete the logic statement (i.e. show the page if the answer choice to this question is selected).
 Your selection here determines the type of response you're looking for in order for this page of the form to populate.
 To delete any created logic, click the red 'x' after the condition ( See above).

 Applying Multiple Logic Conditions to a Page

-For example: A multi-campus institution offers organizations to apply to have locker space available on their campus.
-The organization must identify their primary campus of operation on the first page.
+For example, A multi-campus institution offers organizations to apply to have locker space available on their campus.
+The organization must identify its primary campus of operation on the first page.
 Organizations with over 50 members who operate on the primary campus qualify for two locker spaces rather than just one.

 The first page of the form will ask the organization for basic details, including their current member count (which can be verified against the roster) and primary campus of operation.
 If the user is on the primary campus and meets the member qualification, we want them to see a page asking if they want just one locker or 2 and why (page 2).
 We also want all users to indicate if they have preferences on locker location (page 3).